Sierra Nevada University Scholarships

 Teach Nevada Scholarships

 Eligibility: Degrees in Teaching

-The Nevada Dept. of Education TEACH NEVADA SCHOLARSHIPS > provide up to $3,000 per semester (up to $18,000 overall) to newly enrolled eligible students in the ARL (Alternative Route to Licensure) track in BA in Education and MA in Teaching programs.
+The Nevada Dept. of Education TEACH NEVADA SCHOLARSHIPS provide up to $24,000 total aid to newly enrolled eligible students in the ARL (Alternative Route to Licensure) track in BA in Education and MA in Teaching programs.
 Scholarship awards are based on program eligibility, financial need, and the student’s commitment to help to fill the need for teachers in the state of Nevada.
 Applicants must fill out the FAFSA.